 (e) The complainant's actions.
 Neither unwillingness of the complainant to prosecute an informal or formal complaint, nor settlement or compromise between the complainant and the respondent, nor restitution by the respondent shall, in and of itself, justify abatement of disciplinary proceedings.

 (f) Informal and formal complaints against OPC counsel, Committee members, the Board or lawyers employed by the Utah State Bar.
 An informal complaint filed against OPC counsel, members of the Committee, a lawyer employed by the Utah State Bar, or a member of the Board shall be assigned by the Chair to a screening panel.
 The chair of the assigned panel shall review the informal complaint and additional material, if any, that the screening panel chair asks the respondent to provide.
-An informal complaint which, upon consideration of all factors, is determined by a chair of the assigned screening panel (which assignment shall be made by the Committee chair) to be frivolous, unintelligible, barred by the statute of limitations, is being or should have been addressed in another more appropriate forum, unsupported by fact or which does not raise probable cause of any unprofessional conduct, shall be dismissed by the screening panel chair without hearing by a screening panel.
+An informal complaint which, upon consideration of all factors, is determined by the screening panel chair to be frivolous, unintelligible, barred by the statute of limitations, is being or should have been addressed in another more appropriate forum, unsupported by fact or which does not raise probable cause of any unprofessional conduct, shall be dismissed without hearing by a screening panel.
 The chair of the screening panel shall notify the complainant of the dismissal stating the reasons therefor.
 The complainant may appeal a dismissal by the chair of the screening panel to the Committee chair within 15 days after notification of the dismissal is mailed.
 Upon appeal, the Committee chair shall conduct a de novo review of the file, and either affirm or reverse the dismissal.
 If the screening panel chair determines not to dismiss the complaint, or the Committee chair reverses the dismissal on appeal, the Committee chair shall request that the Supreme Court appoint a special counsel to present the case, and if necessary, a special screening panel.
 In all other respects, the matter shall proceed in accordance with this article.
 Special counsel shall be a lawyer outside of the OPC appointed by the Supreme Court to act as counsel for investigation and prosecution of the disciplinary complaint.
 Special counsel shall notify OPC counsel of the results of the investigation.